Three Trial Victories in Related Cases for Commercial Fraud

 loading ...

-Mr. Markham tried this case before the trial judge, who granted judgment to his clients on all grounds, deeming them to be the prevailing party in their claims against the defendant, and deeming them to be the prevailing parties in the defendant’s cross-claims against them.
-This case concerned various disputes between commercial tenants and a commercial landlord in which Mr Markham represented the commercial tenants.
-The trial court found that the tenants were entitled to exercise their option to renew their lease for an additional five years, and moreover that they were in compliance with the complicated insurance provisions set forth in the commercial lease.
+Mr. Markham tried this case before the trial judge, who granted judgment to his commercial clients on their claims and also on the defendant’s cross-claims against them.
+This case concerned various disputes between a commercial landlord and commercial tenants who operated a highly successful business.
+Mr Markham represented the commercial tenants.
+The trial court found that the tenants on all grounds, ruling that they were entitled to renew their lease for an additional five years, and that they were in compliance with the lease’s complicated insurance provisions.
 The landlord took the opposite position on these points.
 The landlord subsequently prevailed on its appeal from one part of the judgment, obtaining an outright reversal of this part of the judgment (Mr. Markham continued to represent his clients during the appeal), but on remand the landlord lost on its principal post-appellate initiative and also failed to recover much of its requested post-appellate relief.
 This was a closely contested case in which Mr. Markham was opposed by a team of attorneys who included one of San Diego’s most skilled trial lawyers as well as two leading appellate practitioners.
 Mr. Markham handled all aspects of both cases for his clients, including the consolidated trials and the appeal.
 Case name: Image 2000 Multimedia, Inc. v.
 Joseph Quin Family Trust (S.D.
 Cty.
 Sup.
 Ct., Case No. 37 2007 00062035 CU-BC-EC).

 Defeat of Commercial Landlord’s Sequel Lawsuit Against Commercial Tenants